rpm-software-management/dnf/doc/api_base.rst

     Init an instance with a reasonable default configuration.
 The constructor takes no arguments.

+  .. method:: add_remote_rpm(path)

+    Add RPM file at `path` to the :attr:`sack` and return the respective :class:`dnf.package.Package` instance.
+Does the download to a temporary file if `path` is a remote URL.
+Raises :exc:`IOError` if there are problems obtaining or reading the file.

   .. method:: close()

     Close all external handles the object holds.
 This is called automatically via context manager mechanism if the instance is handled using the ``with`` statement.